2008 United States presidential election in Connecticut

 The 2008 United States presidential election in Connecticut took place on November 4, 2008, and was part of the 2008 United States presidential election.
 Voters chose seven representatives, or electors to the Electoral College, who voted for president and vice president.

 Connecticut was won by Democratic nominee Barack Obama with a 22.4% margin of victory.
 Connecticut was one of the six states that had every county—including traditionally Republican Litchfield County—go for Obama, the others being Hawaii, Massachusetts, New Hampshire, Rhode Island, and Vermont.
-Connecticut has not voted for a Republican presidential nominee since 1988 when the state was carried by George H.W.
-Bush over Michael Dukakis.
+Connecticut has not voted for a Republican presidential nominee since 1988 when the state was carried by George H. W. Bush over Michael Dukakis.
+As of the 2024 presidential election, this is the last election in which Litchfield County voted for the Democratic candidate, also making it the last time any presidential candidate has won every single county in the state.